ibm-messaging/jmstestp/README.md

 If you wish to clear the queues manually then you can also do that using the [clearq.mqsc](clearq.mqsc) script.

-## Build and run as a standalone Docker container
+## Build and run as a standalone container
-You can perform a docker build as normal:
+You can perform a container build as normal:

 `docker build --tag jmstestp .`